 Mothers who are solely breastfeeding tend to start ovulating and menstruating somewhat later, closer to 6 months after delivery.
 However, sometimes a mother who is breastfeeding ovulates, menstruates, and becomes pregnant as quickly as a mother who is not breastfeeding.
 Mothers who are breastfeeding should talk to their doctors about when to start using contraception.

 Full recovery after pregnancy takes time.
 So doctors usually advise a new mother to wait at least 6 months and optimally 18 months before becoming pregnant again (although she may choose not to follow that advice).
-At her first doctor’s appointment after delivery, a new mother can discuss birth control options Overview of Contraception Contraception is prevention of fertilization of an egg by a sperm (conception) or prevention of attachment of the fertilized egg to the lining of the uterus ( implantation).
-Contraception (birth... read more with her doctor and choose one that suits her situation.
+At her first doctor’s appointment after delivery, a new mother can discuss birth control options Overview of Contraception Contraception is prevention of ovulation (stopping the ovaries from releasing eggs) or prevention of fertilization of an egg by a sperm (conception) or prevention of attachment of a fertilized... read more with her doctor and choose one that suits her situation.

 A woman can start asking her doctor about birth control during pregnancy.
 Some forms of birth control can be started within a few days after giving birth.
-These forms include tubal ligation Permanent Contraception for Women Permanent contraception involves making a person incapable of reproduction.
+These forms include tubal ligation Tubal Sterilization Permanent contraception involves making a person incapable of reproduction.
 Disrupting the tubes that carry sperm or the egg ends the ability to reproduce.
 This form of contraception should... read more (permanent contraception) or placement of an intrauterine device Intrauterine Devices (IUDs) Intrauterine devices (IUDs) are small, flexible, T-shaped plastic devices that are inserted into the uterus.
-An IUD is left in place for 3, 5, 7, or 10 years, depending on the type, or until... read more (IUD).
+In the United States, 12% of women who use contraception use IUDs.
+IUDs are popular... read more (IUD).
 Whether a mother is breastfeeding affects the choice of contraception used.
 Birth control pills or contraceptive patches or vaginal rings that contain estrogen and progesterone can interfere with milk production and should not be used until milk production is well-established.
 Progesterone-only contraceptives, medroxyprogesterone acetate injections Contraceptive Injections Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings) Applied to the skin (patch) Implanted under the skin read more , progestin implants Contraceptive Implants Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings) Applied to the skin (patch) Implanted under the skin read more , or IUDs can be used, but methods that do not use drugs, such as condoms, a diaphragm, or some IUDs, do not interfere with breastfeeding.
 A diaphragm can be fitted only after the uterus has returned to normal, usually after about 6 to 8 weeks.
 Before that, foams, jellies, and condoms can be used.

 A new mother (or any woman) who has just been vaccinated against rubella Measles, Mumps, and Rubella Vaccine The measles, mumps, and rubella (MMR) vaccine is a combination vaccine that helps protect against these three serious viral infections.
 The vaccine contains live but weakened measles, mumps... read more and/or chickenpox (varicella Varicella Vaccine The varicella vaccine helps protect against chickenpox (varicella), a very contagious infection caused by the varicella-zoster virus.
 It causes an itchy rash that looks like small blisters with... read more ) must wait at least 1 month before becoming pregnant again to avoid endangering the fetus.

-Women who have completed their family may choose permanent contraception Permanent Contraception for Women Permanent contraception involves making a person incapable of reproduction.
+Women who have completed their family may choose permanent contraception Tubal Sterilization Permanent contraception involves making a person incapable of reproduction.
 Disrupting the tubes that carry sperm or the egg ends the ability to reproduce.
 This form of contraception should... read more .
 These surgical procedures involve cutting or blocking the fallopian tubes to prevent sperm from reaching the egg and fertilizing it..
 These procedures can be done after the baby is delivered, when a cesarean delivery is done, or after the postpartum period (the 6 weeks after the baby is delivered).
 These procedures are considered permanent and irreversible.